Discovering Hanna: A Coal Mining Town with a Rich History and Diverse Present.

-Hanna means mining to people in Carbon County.
-A quick drive-through will show you an unbelievably huge drag line operation for coal mining that backdrops the town.
-If you stop, pay your respects at the Miner's Monument, which commemorates the loss of life in a 1903 cave-in.
+Hanna was a primary train stop for coal in the late 1800's.
+When you tour Hanna be sure to pay your respects at the Miner's Monument, which commemorates the loss of life in a 1903 cave-in.
 Hanna also has on display, the Union Pacific Railroad Snowplow.
 In the early days, this snowplow was used to clear the tracks during high snow conditions.
-Hanna also has a great recreation center.
-This modern facility boasts a full size gym, racquetball courts, and an indoor swimming pool.

-Hanna Cemetery A great piece of Hanna history.
+The slate slab lists the names of over 100 coal miners killed in a mine explosion in Hanna.
+Visit the Hanna Museum for more historical information about this terrible tragedy.
+Also plan a visit to the Hanna Cemetery a great piece of Hanna history.
 Wooden headstones stand in the cemetery with faded inscriptions many of which are impossible to read.
 There are many graves simply marked "unknown miner".
 Come and reflect upon our past.

-Hanna Recreation Center Swimming, basketball, tennis, indoor gymnasium, weight room, indoor golf and cardiovascular equipment.
+Hanna Recreation Center - This modern facility boasts a full size gym, racquetball courts, and an indoor swimming pool, weight room, indoor golf and cardiovascular equipment.
 307-325-9603

 Carbon County offers a unique shopping and dining experience for visitors.
 The charming downtowns of Rawlins, Saratoga, and Encampment offer a variety of locally-owned shops and boutiques, where visitors can find one-of-a-kind gifts, souvenirs, and handmade crafts.
 From antique stores to western wear shops, there is something for everyone.